 Izmir is not a political center of Turkey, but more of a tourist destination and a university town.
 There is very little reason as to why terrorists would attack Izmir.

-Terrorist acts are more common in the capital Ankara and near the Syrian border in the southeast of the country.
-But since Izmir is so far from those two places, it is generally quite safe.
+Terrorist acts are more common in the capital Ankara, Istanbul, and near the Syrian border in the southeast of the country.
+Since Izmir is so far from those places, it is generally quite safe.

 Are Taxis Safe In Izmir?